What does the Emperor-Maximilian-Prize stand for?

 Who can apply?

-The Emperor-Maximilian-Prize is aimed at all projects and initiatives at regional and municipal level that make cross-border efforts to promote European coexistence.
-Applicants must be 18 years of age or older and a citizen of one of the 27 EU member states and/or one of the 46 member states of the Council of Europe.
-Details on the application requirements can be found in the application instructions or in the Guide for Applicants.
+The Emperor-Maximilian-Prize is open to all projects and initiatives at regional and local level that promote cross-border European cooperation.
+Applicants must be at least 18 years of age and hold citizenship of one of the 27 EU Member States and/or one of the 46 Member States of the Council of Europe.
+Details of the application requirements can be found in the application guidelines or in the Guide for Applicants during the application period.

 When can I apply?